jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/report_context_theory.md

 ### Possible sources of noise

-Not a source of noise but a nuisance is the weather dependent power supply of the solar panel
+Not a source of noise but a nuisance is the weather dependent power supply of the solar panel Other things: inverter uses standby power, the voltage measurement for the load switch is kind of inaccurate because of use of voltage divider (true?)